valnoxy/t440p-oc/README.md

 ## ⭐️ Feedback

 Did you find any bugs or just have some questions?
-Feel free to provide your feedback using the Issues tab.
+Feel free to provide your feedback using the Discussions tab.

 ## 📜 License